How Can You Protect Your Heart from Air Pollution?

 Awareness of the health risks associated with air pollution might even be available with a wearable air monitor.
 Advances in technology have allowed air sensors to become miniaturized and wearable, making it possible for individuals to learn about their personal air quality on-the-go.
 These tiny monitors can be used to alert users of high levels of common air pollutants that they may encounter during daily activities.
 An EPA study is under way to determine if people wearing air sensors avoid high concentrations of PM2.5 by choosing to limit activity on days of bad air quality, and if the avoidance leads to less cardiovascular changes that occur from PM2.5 exposures.
 The research will determine whether the use of a wearable monitor contributes to people avoiding pollution and improving their health.

 Another technology being tested is the Smoke Sense smart phone app developed by EPA researchers that enables citizen scientists to get information on air quality and learn how to protect their health from wildland fire smoke.
 Exposure to wildland fire smoke increases visits to emergency rooms and clinics for problems related to asthma and other respiratory and cardiovascular diseases.
-Data gathered through Smoke Sense may help EPA researchers and communities determine how smoke from fires impacts public health.
+Data gathered through Smoke Sense may help EPA researchers and communities determine how smoke from fires impacts public health, and might help people make better decisions about avoiding smoke to protect their health.

 This new area of research to develop intervention strategies is designed to help individuals learn what they can do to reduce the health effects of exposure to environmental agents, such as air pollution.
-Simple adjustments to diet or watching air quality forecasts can be beneficial in protecting your health from harmful air pollution.
-Be smart, and take action to protect your heart!
-Learn more on EPA’s Healthy Heart web page.
+When the research is completed we might find that simple adjustments to diet or watching air quality forecasts and adjusting outdoor activities to avoid exposures to high levels of air particle pollution can be beneficial in protecting your health from harmful air pollution.